dmytsuu/bugno/README.md

 * Capistrano for deploy, all nessesary things stored in credentials

-* All you need is master key or create fresh credentials.yml if these are f\*cked
+* All you need is master key or create fresh credentials.ymy.

 ### Current credentials: